 …or short story writer but a teller of stories.
 True stories.
 In retirement I have found the time to reflect on all I have experienced, to review the journals and binders filled with notes and letters.
 To polish (but not too much) the book for beginners: How to Fly Fish for Trout, which I wrote years earlier.
 To organize and edit letters to a friend into a series of three books titled Letters to Mack.
 My latest is How to Improve Your Fly Fishing & Catching.
 Recently I was on a committee of LITU which updated their fishing guide: Trout Fishing Long Island’s Spring Creeks.
 And I have written other books, essays and articles, some more personal than publishable.

 I was recently honored to be included in the beautiful book America’s Favorite Flies.

 I am grateful for the self-publishing outlets we have today as I could not get the attention of the traditional publishers.
 I hope you enjoy my work.

-I live in Northport NY near the Long Island Sound (and all those stripers) with my wife of many years, and Otto, the poodle.
+I live near the Long Island Sound (and all those stripers) with my wife of many years, and Otto, the poodle.
 My sons and their families, including 3 grandchildren, are within reach – which makes me about as lucky a guy as you are destined to meet.